plenigo/plenigo.github.io/pages/sdks/java/includes/products_java.md

     }
 }
 ```
-The category ids in the plenigo backend looks like this example:
+The category ids in the Frisbii Media Backend looks like this example:
 ![Enable paywall](/assets/images/ci/category.png)

-### Implementation without plenigo SDK
+### Implementation without Frisbii Media SDK

 Another possibility to get a category list - is a direct call to our REST API: [Get category list request](https://api.plenigo.com/#!/category/getCategories)